OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ###### MobSF

-After obtaining the application ipa file, it can be uploaded to the MobSF.
-MobSF lists external and system libraries.
-However, it occassionally provides the incorrect version of some libraries.
-This can be seen by comparing objection results with MobSF results.
+After obtaining the application IPA file, you can upload it to MobSF in order to get a list of external and system libraries.
+However, it **occassionally provides the incorrect version of some libraries**, so you might prefer using objection instead which has the additional advantage of not requiring you to decrypt and extract the IPA.

 <img src="Images/Chapters/0x06i/mobsf_libraries.png" alt="mobsf_libraries" width="700px" />